Chill-Engine/ChillZone-Server/README.md

 ## Q&A

 Q: For what did you made this repo?
-A: I wanted to make server externally from main project
+A: I wanted to make server externally from main project.

 Q: Welp, how this server will work?
-A: Host it on some linux based machine and that's all.
-Docs will be made soon.
+A: I don't remember now :D

 Q: Can i host it somewhere like VPS or free services like Vercel?
-A: Idk right now, maybe after release.
+A: You can, but for what?